 Reviewing all this data is meant to uncover issues.
 What’s important during this phase is to go ahead and include that information within a single document or file so you can have a single view of all the issues you are collecting.

 How do you avoid being in the rut of just uncovering problems?

 - conducting two or three different expert reviews that are focused on different areas (like uncovering vs. areas to innovate) can be very useful.

 - Also, the hypothesis and type of solution that you put forth for each issue you uncover can make a difference in terms of innovation.

 The tools accessible in this phase are great.
 But we don’t recommend installing too many tools to track data.
 You can get deep insights with better analytics tools, but it’s simply not always necessary.

 Of course, Google Analytics takes the cake.
 It’s powerful, it’s free, and although not always accurate, It can provide valuable insights.
 When using google analytics on a conversion optimization project, you must ensure that it is configured it correctly.
-You must also remember that you are looking for general data trends as opposed to specific metics and numbers.
+You must also remember that you are looking for general data trends as opposed to specific metrics and numbers.

-With Google analytics, you want to ensure that you have event tracking for key areas that visitors visit and click on.
+With Google Analytics, you want to ensure that you have event tracking for key areas that visitors visit and click on.
 You want to set up funnels and segment to view how different visitors from different sources interact with a page and through a particular funnel.

 What we find very powerful as well is pairing some of the insights taken from the qualitative research with the insights derived from Google analytics.